mahasch/HackathonMicrosoft/README.md

 By leveraging the power of Teams, Outlook, and Calendar, students can access their files, communicate with peers and instructors, and keep track of important deadlines, all within a unified interface.
 This streamlined workflow promotes productivity and ensures that students can stay on top of their academic responsibilities with ease.

 ## Application Tracker
 Introducing our Job Application Tracker, a sophisticated solution for managing applications.
-Powered by a robust .NET Web API backend and integrated with Microsoft Graph, this platform sets a new standard in organizational efficiency and career advancement.
+Powered by a robust .NET Web API backend and integrated with Microsoft Graph, this platform sets a new standard in organisational efficiency and career advancement.

-Our intuitive interface provides a comprehensive overview of your entire job application journey.
-Escape email overload with our email grouping feature.
-The tracker organizes your inbox by company, auto-fills email addresses based on company names, and flags applications with unread emails.
-Effortlessly archive inactive applications, switch between display modes, and sort applications by different priorities.
-Update interview and assessment details seamlessly through our intuitive interface using smart dropdown menus.

 ## Calendar
 The calendar interface offers a user-friendly and intuitive display of all scheduled events.
 It presents clickable tiles that reveal the events for a selected date when clicked upon.
 To add an event, users can easily access the "Add Event" button, triggering a pop-up form where they can input event details and submit them for inclusion in their calendars.
 Similarly, events can be effortlessly deleted using the designated delete button.

-Meetings are specifically highlighted with a distinctive green box.
-By clicking on a meeting event, users can access a concise summary, which proves beneficial in cases where attendance is not possible.
-This time-saving feature significantly enhances productivity by allowing participants to quickly review essential points and take necessary actions.
-The provision of meeting summaries streamlines collaboration and optimises valuable working hours.
-More information on transcript summaries is below.

 ## Overview